dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 </details>

 **Sanity check**: carry out the following steps:
-- Create an integer tensor of shape 1x*N* where *N* is the length of the sequene.
+- Create an integer tensor of shape 1x*N* where *N* is the length of the sequence.
 It doesn't matter what the integers are except that they should be less than the vocabulary size.
 (Alternatively, take one instance from your training set.)
 - Apply the model to this input tensor.
 It shouldn't crash here.
 - Make sure that the shape of the returned output tensor is 1x*N*x*V* where *V* is the size of the vocabulary.
 This output corresponds to the logits of the next-token probability distribution, but it is useless at this point because we haven't yet trained the model.